-WMFC Board Chair
+For the WMFC Board

 In support of WMFC’s Research Month and to generate a greater awareness of WM in Canada, I am attempting to walk 10km each day during the month of May.
 (Roughly the distance from my home in Rothesay, NB to Moncton, mostly along the Trans-Canada Trail.)
 Our local newspaper in Saint John New Brunswick has picked up the story, and Global News did an interview which was broadcast nationally.